milesdaudistel/notes/notes.md

 `Tables` store data.
 Each `field` (column) in the table is a type of data, and each `record` (row) is a data point.
 Call them fields and records, not rows and columns.
 Easier to keep it straight that way.
 Each record as a single item, like a person, a house, a song, whatever, and each field is an attribute/trait of that item.

-`Databases` are just a bunch of related tables.
+`Databases` are a bunch of related tables.

 SQL syntax differs between implementations.
 For most, keywords like select and from are case-insensitive.
 Some implementations require semicolons (;), but not all.
 Just figure it out on a case by case basis.